margelo/react-native-bignumber/README.md

 In the Exodus app, this single line change reduced app launch time by **4 seconds**! 🚀

+## Community Discord

+[Join the Margelo Community Discord](https://discord.gg/6CSHz2qAvA) to chat about react-native-bignumber or other Margelo libraries.

 ## Sponsors

 <a href="https://exodus.com">